Titanium-ALarx7/HP-ProteinPrediction-SCN/README.md

 In this repository, we provide several neural network modeling methods to solve the protein folding prediction task.
 The molecular chains here  are 19mer theoretical proteins of two-dimensional lattice HP model.

-In each python script, we realized the construction and training of the NN models, and evaluation of the predicting accuracies.
+In each python script, we realized the construction and training of the NN models, and also the evaluation of predicting accuracies.
 We provide a data making script to produce and partition training sets and data sets of HP 19mer chains.
 The repository [vvoelz/HPSandbox](https://github.com/vvoelz/HPSandbox) provides the raw data of HP proteins.